hit9/simple-utf8-cpp/README.md

 ---------

 - The default decoder function `Decode` is based on statemachine approach: https://bjoern.hoehrmann.de/utf-8/decoder/dfa.
-- There's also a naive approach decoder function: `DecodeNaive`.
+- I also implemented a naive approach decoder function: `DecodeNaive`, which seems to be a little faster. [benchmark](#benchmark).
 - [rfc3629 - UTF-8](https://datatracker.ietf.org/doc/html/rfc3629)

 Requirements